 - 1. Start a workstation profile from the Session Manager; or, from an active session, click Configure from the Communication menu.
 When the dialog box opens, click Configure. - 2.
 In the Customize Communication panel, choose the appropriate Type of Host, Interface, and Attachment values for the desired Telnet host. - 3.
 Click Link Parameters. - 4.
 On the Host Definition property page, do the following: - a.
 Specify the normal host name and LU parameters under Primary. - b.
 Specify the Port Number under Primary.
 It is likely that it will not be the default port value for Telnet.
 The administrator of the destination server might have set up a specific port number to handle TLS/SSL service. - 5.
 On the Security Setup property page, check Enable Security.
 For server authentication only, no additional setup is required.
-For client authentication, proceed to the next step.

-6. For 3270 sessions, select the Telnet-negotiated option to have Personal Communications negotiate security with the Telnet 3270 server.
-See "Telnet-negotiated Security" on page 83 for details.

-If Enable Security is unchecked, the Telnet-negotiated option cannot be selected.

-- 7. On the Security Setup property page, select the IBM Global Security Kit (GSKit) or Microsoft CryptoAPI (MSCAPI) security package. - 8.
-For GSKit, you can click Advanced to control key ring access password options and Smart Card setup.
+For client authentication, proceed to the next step. - 6.
+For 3270 sessions, select the Telnet-negotiated option to have Personal Communications negotiate security with the Telnet 3270 server.
+See "Negotiated Telnet Security" on page 69 for details.
+If Enable Security is unchecked, the Telnet-negotiated option cannot be selected. - 7.
+On the Security Setup property page, select the IBM Global Security Kit (GSKit) or Microsoft CryptoAPI (MSCAPI) security package.

+Note: To avoid the need of manually adding host certificate into the Microsoft Certificate Store, refer to Pass Through Certificate Validation.

-In the Key Ring Access group box, you can choose whether or not to use the key database password stash file.
+- 8. For GSKit, you can click Advanced to control key ring access password options and Smart Card setup. - In the Key Ring Access group box, you can choose whether or not to use the key database password stash file.
 Select Use Password Stash (STH) File to use key database stash file and not be prompted for the key database file password.
-You can use this option with or without the Client Authentication function.

-Select Cryptographic Support to enable Smart Card use.
+You can use this option with or without the Client Authentication function. - Select Cryptographic Support to enable Smart Card use.
 Click Setup to enter module and token information.
-See "Smart Card Support in GSKit" on page 69 for more information.

-9. Use the Security Protocol drop-down list to choose TLS or SSL protocol for negotiation of the secure session.

-If you select TLS, Personal Communications attempts to negotiate the secure session using the TLS protocol.
-If the server does not support TLS, Personal Communications steps down to the SSLv3 protocol.

-If you select SSL only, Personal Communications attempts to negotiate the secure session utilizing the SSLv3 protocol.
-If the server side does not support SSLv3, Personal Communications steps down to the SSLv2 protocol.

-10. For TLS security, you can select FIPS (Federal Information Processing Standard) mode.
+See "Smart Card Support in GSKit" on page 56 for more information. - 9.
+Use the Security Protocol drop-down list to choose TLS or SSL protocol for negotiation of the secure session. - If you select TLS, Personal Communications attempts to negotiate the secure session using the TLS protocol.
+If the server does not support TLS, Personal Communications steps down to the SSLv3 protocol. - If you select SSL only, Personal Communications attempts to negotiate the secure session utilizing the SSLv3 protocol.
+If the server side does not support SSLv3, Personal Communications steps down to the SSLv2 protocol. - 10.
+For TLS security, you can select FIPS (Federal Information Processing Standard) mode.
 When this option is enabled, only FIPS-approved ciphers are used.